Kourtney Kardashian Bends Over To Expose Cleavage In Tight Shorts & Fans Are Loving It

 “Younes has been pursuing Kourtney for months and would love to get back with her.
 They’ve hooked up a couple of times but Kourtney’s keeping her options open.
 He’s more into her than she’s into him and they’re not in an exclusive relationship or anything like that,” an insider told the outlet.

-“There were major trust issues the first time around and Kourtney was pissed when Younes threw shade at her on social media.
+“There were major trust issues the first time around and Kourtney was p*ssed when Younes threw shade at her on social media.
 She doesn’t want the same thing happening again and is wary,” the source added.

 Meanwhile, fans can see more of Kourtney Kardashian’s life by following the Poosh founder on her social media accounts.